DITreneris/ARPGuard/docs/project_todo.md

    - Contingency: Iteratively improve based on feedback
    - Status: Successfully implemented and tested

+3. ✅ Test Coverage for Critical Components
+   - Impact: Quality and reliability of the product
+   - Mitigation: Implement comprehensive test suites for all modules
+   - Contingency: Prioritize testing for critical paths
+   - Status: Successfully implemented with complete coverage

 ### Medium Risk Items
 1. ✅ Cross-Platform Support
    - Impact: User base reach and compatibility